kebhr/scratch3-tello/README.md

 $ npm start
 ```

-If you fail load Tello extension, please run `relink.sh`.
+If you fail to load Tello extension, please run `relink.sh`.